Frequently Asked Questions

 Who do you work with?

-I work with adults navigating personal or professional challenges—whether you're struggling with anxiety, feeling stuck in negative thinking, recovering from toxic relationships, or managing major life changes like divorce, career shifts, or aging.
+I work with adults navigating personal or professional challenges—whether you're struggling with anxiety, feeling stuck in negative thinking, or considering a career shift.
 My clients are often reflective, growth-oriented, and seeking lasting change.

 Are sessions in-person or virtual?